UnifiedPush/specifications/specifications_dbus.md

 ### org.unifiedpush.Connector1.Unregister (String) → nothing

 The distributor calls this method to inform the connector that it has been unregistered for some server-side or distributor-side reason.
+If the app wants to remain registered, it SHOULD simply call [org.unifiedpush.Distributor1.Register](#orgunifiedpushdistributor1register-string--string-string) again after getting unregistered.
+A response indicating "REGISTRATION_REFUSED" would mean that the app is no longer allowed to register.

 The argument of the method is the token of the connection.
 This method does not return anything.